krynv/passwordless/README.md

 # Passwordless App

-Simple 'passwordless' app for signing in using a link sent via email, using firebase
+Simple 'passwordless' app for signing in using a link sent via email, using [Google Firebase](https://firebase.google.com/docs)

 Clone: